Imbros: Ottoman era (1455-1466, 1470-1912)

 Shortly following the fall of Constantinople in 1453, the Byzantine forces in Imbros left the island, and the population became Ottoman subjects.
 The island was not conquered by force, but rather through istimalet policy.
 Michael Critoboulos, a leading Imvrian, and subsequently a chronicler of Mehmet II, organised and facilitated the peaceful surrender of the island to the Ottomans.
 In return for taxes and loyalty, the island was given a degree of relative autonomy, with administration under a local person.
 In 1479, the island came under definitive Ottoman rule.
 The Ottomans, through issuing kanunname and installing local Muslim rulers, attempted to integrate the entirely Orthodox Greek population.
 Feryal Tansuğ judges that it is difficult to determine the degree to which the islanders recognised Ottoman rule.
 After the island became Ottoman soil in 1455 it was administered by Ottomans and Venetians at various times.
 During this period, and particularly during the reign of Kanuni Sultan Süleyman (1520–1566), the island became a foundation within the Ottoman Empire.
 Relations between the Ottomans and Venetians occasionally led to hostilities – for example, in June 1717 during the Turkish-Venetian War (1714-1718), a tough but ultimately fairly indecisive naval battle between a Venetian fleet, under Lodovico Flangini, and an Ottoman fleet, was fought near Imbros in the Aegean Sea.
 Nevertheless, the island's residents continued to live in relative peace and prosperity until the 20th century.
 The population lived modest lives in subsistence economies and were not involved in upheavals, for instance, the Greek War of Independence (1821-1832).
 "Although Greek bandits attacked [...] and landed in Imvros and Lemnos in order to take sustenance support, the islanders did not help them so that Ottoman troops drove back the rebellions."

+Female head facing right.
+Reverse: IMBPOY.
+Ityphallic Hermes Imbramos stands facing right.
+He holds a branch in his lowered right hand.
+In front of him on the right is an incense burner (thymiatherion).
+In the upper right hand is a caduceus (kerykeion).
+Literature: SNG Copenhagen Nos.
+952-953 (shortly after ca. 350 BC).